JupiterOne-Archives/docs/knowledgeBase/APIs/alert-rule-schema.md

 #### Action: `CREATE_ALERT`

-> Creates a JupiterOne alert that is visible on the alerts app.
+> Creates a JupiterOne alert that is visible in J1 Alerts.

 | Property | Type     | Description                              |
 | -------- | -------- | ---------------------------------------- |